TerrainLab/ml-crop-planning/README.md

 ## Overview

 This project demonstrates the application of **Naive Bayes classification** to agricultural decision-making.
-Given soil nutrient data (N, P, K) and environmental conditions (temperature, humidity, pH, rainfall), our model predicts the optimal crop for those growing conditions.
+Given soil nutrient data (N, P, K), pH, and environmental conditions (temperature, humidity, rainfall), our model predicts the optimal crop for those growing conditions.

 ### Problem Statement

 Modern agriculture faces the challenge of optimizing crop selection for varying conditions.
 Poor choices lead to:
 - Reduced yields and economic losses
 - Inefficient resource utilization
 - Environmental degradation